InterWorks/Snowflake-Build-2024---Schema-Evolution/README.md

-# Metadata-driven ingestion with schema inference
+# Schema Evolution for Automated Metadata-Driven Ingestion

 Code for Chris Hastie's session for Snowflake BUILD 2024 on how to leverage schema evolution for automated metadata-driven ingestion.